Bike and Barge Moselle and Saar

 - Wi-Fi (unlimited data package to be purchased on board: € 10 per device)

-- Rental bicycle: €75 per week (bike with freewheel OR backpedal brake, please indicate by booking) (bicycle only included for departures on April 10 and 17; Oct.
-9 and 16, 2021)
+- Rental bicycle: €75 per week (bike with freewheel OR backpedal brake, please indicate by booking)

 - Rental E-Bike: €165 per week (only on request, e-bike with freewheel OR backpedal brake, please indicate by booking, limited number available)